scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 We install SDist requirements by hand since `python setup.py sdist` does not get the benefits of having pip install things.
 If you have any special requirements in your `pyproject.toml`, you'll need to list them here.
-This is special just for the sdist, not for making wheels (which should be done by the PEP 517/518 process for you).
+This is special just for the SDist, not for making wheels (which should be done by the PEP 517/518 process for you).

 You need to put your base package name in for `<packagename>` in the copy